smilebasti/npmGrafStats/README.md

 - the targeted internal ip is loged

 ## required things for the installation
+If you are using InfluxDB v1 see Branch: smilebasti/npmgrafstats:influxv1

 1) create influxdb nginxproxymanagergraf
 2) Create username and password for nginxproxymanagergraf
 3) get your GeoLite2-City.mmdb google is your friend upload it somewhere where you'll find it
 4) Start the docker container or docker compose with ajusted settings
-5) Add data source into grafana
+6) Add data source into grafana
-6) Import the dashboard file (or download it with the ID: #coming soon)  and set the new data source (Nginx Proxy Manager.json)
+7) Import the dashboard file (or download it with the ID: #coming soon)  and set the new data source (Nginx Proxy Manager.json)

 ## start docker on the same host where nginx proxy manger runs